American Chamber of Commerce in Taiwan: Helping Forge the Taiwan Relations Act

-Following the shock of U.S. derecognition of Taiwan, AmCham's leadership played an instrumental role in determining the form of the continued U.S. relationship with Taiwan.
+Following the shock of U.S. recognition of the People's Republic of China, AmCham's leadership played an instrumental role in determining the form of the continued U.S. relationship with Taiwan.

-In 1976, under the chairmanship of Marinus “Dutch” van Gessel, AmCham made the strategic decision not to oppose the improvement of U.S. relations with mainland China—as long as it was not done at the expense of Taiwan.
+In 1976, under the chairmanship of Marinus "Dutch" van Gessel, AmCham made the strategic decision not to oppose the improvement of U.S. relations with mainland China—as long as it was not done at the expense of Taiwan.
 Van Gessel had previously served as Deputy Assistant Secretary in the U.S. Department of Commerce and by 1976 was heading up the Taiwan operations of Corning Glass.
 Concerned with giving due consideration to the potential impact on U.S. business interests of any change in U.S. diplomatic relations, in January 1977, van Gessel wrote a paper entitled The U.S. and the ROC: A Businessman’s View—A Position Paper of the American Chamber of Commerce in the ROC.
 The document laid out many of the principles later incorporated in the Taiwan Relations Act, the law passed by Congress in 1980 that has formed the basis of U.S. relations with Taiwan ever since.

-Van Gessel also testified before a Congressional committee in 1977, and he organized a letter-writing campaign to Congressional offices and others in Washington to argue that the U.S. commitment to Taiwan's security was not only a military and diplomatic issue, but also crucial to the stability of the business environment.
+Van Gessel also testified before a congressional committee in 1977, and he organized a letter-writing campaign to congressional offices and others in Washington to argue that the U.S. commitment to Taiwan's security was not only a military and diplomatic issue, but also crucial to the stability of the business environment.